docathon/docathon/blog/content/pages/resources.md

 ### custom_inherit

 [custom_inherit](https://github.com/meowklaski/custom_inherit) is a Python package that provides convenient, light-weight tools for inheriting/merging docstrings in customizeable ways.

-This helps facilitate thorough and consistent documentation, since documentation need not be duplicated manually when it is being "inherited".
-It includes a metaclass that instructs children to inherit docstrings for their attributes from their parents, using custom docstring inheritance styles.
-This works for all varieties of methods (instance, static, class) and properties, including abstract ones.
-I also has a decorator that merges a string/docstring with the docstring of the decorated object using custom styles.
-This can decorate functions as well as all varieties of class attributes.

-More details, including advanced usage examples, are provided in repo's README.
+This helps facilitate thorough and consistent documentation - documentation need not be duplicated manually when docstring sections are being inherited.

+It provides both a decorator and a metaclass for facilitating docstring inheritance/merging.
+Numpy, Google, & reST docstring styles are supported out of the box.

 ### Documentation portals